 The past few years have seen significant improvements in construction project information mobility.
 Unfortunately, many firms are still reluctant to embrace these technological advancements.
-With smartphone and tablet usage continually increasing and becoming more ubiquitous every year, it's become incumbent upon construction firms to boost their mobility capabilities by optimizing the usage of these devices both in the office and on the job site.
+With smartphone and tablet usage continually increasing and becoming more ubiquitous every year, it’s become incumbent upon construction firms to boost their mobility capabilities by optimising the usage of these devices both in the office and on the job site.
 One way to boost mobility in a construction firm is to implement cloud-based construction software.

 Construction Firms Hesitant To Go Mobile

 According to a recent report by McGraw Hill Construction, half of construction firms track their internal information flow, while only 1 in 5 track information flows outside the firm, such as at job sites or at client meetings.
 However, respondents in the same survey who utilised information tracking flows with mobility investments reported shorter schedules by 9%, project cost decreases by 10%, and project ROI increases of 2%.